Go directly to product information

 Taxes included.
 Shipping costs will be calculated at checkout.

-Smell and taste
+Scent and taste

 • citronellol, the scent of lemongrass

-• β-pinene, woody pine scent, as in cumin, pine cone, juniper berry and hemp,
+• β-pinene, woody pine scent, as in cumin, pine (pine cone), juniper and hemp,

 • α-terpineol, sweet floral scent like lilac.

-• sabinene, responsible for the woody, camphor-like flavour of blackcurrant, among other things pepper and nutmeg
+• sabinene, responsible for the woody, camphor-like flavor of black pepper and nutmeg

-• β-myrcene, spicy aroma, with notes of fruits (mango, grape, peach) and mint,
+• β-myrcene, spicy aroma, with notes of fruit (mango, grape, peach) and mint,

 • α-caryophyllene (humulene), hops, as in beer and cannabis

-• d-limonene, citrus, orange aroma
+• d-limonene, citrus, orange flavour

 Usage

-Grind - or mortar - the seeds shortly before use, after having first roasted them briefly.
+Grind – or mortar – the seeds shortly before use, after first having roasted them briefly.

 Features:

-• 100% seeds of the Aframomum danielli
+• 100% seeds of Aframomum danielli

 • origin: Central Cameroon